aces/Loris-MRI/docs/02-Install.md

  * `Max number of DTI rejected directions for passing QC`: Maximum number of directions that can be removed from a DTI scan to pass QC.
 Used by the DTIPrep pipeline
  * `NIAK Path`: Path to NIAK if MINC diffusion is to be run.
 Used by the DTIPrep pipeline
  * `Secondary QCed dataset`: Path where a secondary QC'ed dataset is to be stored.
 Used by the DTIPrep pipeline
- * `excluded_series_description`: series descriptions to be excluded from the steps of the pipeline that start at, and follow the DICOM to MINC conversion
+ * `excluded_series_description`: series descriptions to be excluded from the steps of the pipeline that start at, and follow the DICOM to MINC conversion.
+Note that the series description entered in that field need to be an exact match of what is present in the DICOM series description field.
  * `ComputeDeepQC`: Enable or disable the automated computation of image quality control.
 Feature to be integrated in the code base in a **future** release.

 ### 2.2.2 LORIS